MiguelAAvila/PostPaymentReactCRNCY/README.md

 ```
 This will start the React development server and automatically open the app in your default browser.
 The application will be available at http://localhost:3000/.

+### 5. Login with given credentials
+Once you navigate to http://localhost:3000/, you will be prompt to login, please enter the correct username and password.

+### 6. Uploading CSV File

+Once you successfully log in, please upload the CSV file for the payment with the correct information.
+The CSV file should be in the following order:

+1. **Header ID** – The unique loan ID for the loan in the LMS.
+2. **Payment Amount** – The amount to be posted to the loan.
+3. **Instrument Number** – A comment added to the transaction in the LMS.
+4. **Payment Date** – The date the transaction should be posted as (can be a previous date).

+### 7. Parsing the data from the upload CSV File

+Once the csv file is uploaded, please click **Parse CSV**

+### 8. Sending the data to the CRNCY System

+Once the data is corrected parsed, please ensure that the table is displaying correct the data according to the header.
+Once the data is verified, you can upload the data to CRNCY system via two ways:

+1. **Individually** – The system allows the user to upload individually the records via the Action section **Process**.
+2. **Process All** – The system allows the user to upload all the records at once.